kube-academy/onboarding/CONTRIBUTING.md

 On VMware slack, we are on the #KubeAcademy slack channel.
 Let us know if you are interested in contributing and we can help you get started.

 ## Content
-Currently, all KubeAcademy content is in the form of a course.
+The content development process in which we are describing in this document refers to the course content being developed.
+The KubeAcademy site itself is built on Laravel and the development of the main site and styling is not described here.
+The focus of this document is on how to generate the artifacts (videos, scripts, etc.) that comprise the final components uploaded to the site for the courses.

 Each course is comprised of multiple lessons which cover specific topics related to the course.
 Our courses are presented in video format delivered by instructures as a lecture or a demo (or both).
 We also have recently introduced labs that provide learners with a hands-on environment and is powered by [Educates](https://github.com/eduk8s).

 ### KubeAcademy and KubeAcademy Pro
 We have both short-form courses on KubeAcademy as well as longer-form courses available on KubeAcademy Pro.
 Both types of courses are completely free, although KubeAcademy Pro does require registration.